Intevel/bwi-algorithmus-challenge/README.md

   <h3 align="center">BWI ALGORITHMUS CHALLENGE</h3>

   <p align="center">
-    This is my project for the BWI Coding Challenge, it is an algorithm that generates a transport plan with the highest utility!
+    This is my project for the BWI Coding Challenge, it is an algorithm that generates a transport plan with the highest utility value.
     <br />
     <a href="https://www.get-in-it.de/coding-challenge?utm_source=magazin&utm_campaign=coding-challenge&utm_content=code-and-win"><strong>Link to the Challenge<strong></a>
     <br />